tomchadwin/tom.chadw.in/_posts/2018-03-27-MappingEmotion.md

 ---
 title: "Mapping Emotion: Fighting school closures with QGIS"
 permalink: /wrote/MappingEmotion
+blurb: >
+    At FOSS4G UK 2018, Ross McDonald gave an amazing talk in the cartography stream on visualizing school catchment areas.
+Little did I know at the time how relevant to my family this would prove.
 ---
 # Mapping Emotion: Fighting school closures with QGIS